UPPMAX/R-matlab-julia-HPC/docs/r/introR.rst

       - Learners have seen an overview of the course
       - Learners have seen an first overview of the R programming language

-      Lesson plan (15 minutes in total):

-      - 9:00: 2 min: discuss random people with videos, based on recommendation by [Bell, Mike.
-The fundamentals of teaching: A five-step model to put the research evidence into practice.
-Routledge, 2020]
-      - 9:02: 3 mins: Prior
+      Priors:

       - What is R?
-         - Why use R?
       - What are features of R?
-         - Can R do everything?
       - What are R packages?
-      - 9:05: 5 mins: Present: First overview of R
-      - 9:10: 5 mins: Present: Course schedule
+      - What is the R interpreter?
+      - What is RStudio?

 .. admonition:: **Course learning objectives**